For our latest safety information, see the Be Safe, Feel Safe booklet below.

 - Safety information from New Zealand Police (PDF 818KB)

-Excessive drinking can impair your judgement and make it easier for an offender to take advantage of you.
+Alcohol contributes to social harm in our communities.
+Excessive drinking can impair your judgment, making you vulnerable to committing an offence or becoming a victim of crime.
 Alcohol is the most common drug used to assist sexual assault.
 Someone could also add a drug to your drink without you knowing, an action called drink spiking.
 This is rare, but it can happen.

 If you are going out to a pub, club or party, think ahead, avoid risky situations and keep yourself and your friends safe.
 There are a number of things you can do to reduce the risk of becoming a victim, such as:

 - Make sure your phone is fully charged before you head out

 - If you are planning on drinking, then it’s a good idea to have something substantial to eat before you start drinking